 6.22 6, 7, 13, 14 32 Does your Privacy Notice clearly define the lawful basis for processing?
-7. D A ATA SUBJ ECT NO FIFICATIONS, REQUESTS & COMMUNICATION 1 1 NO ARTIC LE RECIT AL REQUIREMENT YE S NO N/A AUDITORS NOTES REVIEW DATE 7.1 12 60 Where you act on a data subjects request under Articles 15 to 22, do you provide information on the actions taken in writing (i.e. data erasures, rectifications etc) ?
+7. D A TA SUBJ ECT NO FIFICATIONS, REQUESTS & COMMUNICATION 1 NO ARTIC LE RECIT AL REQUIREMENT YE S NO N/A AUDITORS NOTES REVIEW DATE 7.1 12 60 Where you act on a data subjects request under Articles 15 to 22, do you provide information on the actions taken in writing (i.e. data erasures, rectifications etc) ?
 7.2 12 58, 60 For information disclosures (Articles 13 & 14) and communications relating to Articles 15-22 & 34, are responses and information sent to individuals in a concise, transparent, intelligible and easily accessible form?
 7.3 12 59 Is requested/required information sent free of charge (unless a specific GDPR requirement states otherwise)?
 7.4 12 59 Is requested/required information sent within 30 days of receiving the data subjects' request/action?
 7.5 12 59 Where it is not possible to comply with the 30-day timeframe for responding, do you inform the data subject(s) of the extension within 30 days of receipt of the request, together with the reasons for the delay?
 7.6 12 59 If you do not act on a request under a right exemption, do you inform the data subject within 30 days, of the reasons for not taking action and on the possibility of lodging a complaint with a supervisory authority and seeking a judicial remedy?
 7.7 12 58, 60 Where communicating with a data subject, is the content always clear and using plain language?
 7.8 12 58, 60 When requesting access to information or exercising a right, is the information provided to the individual in writing and/or by electronic means (where appropriate)?
 7.9 12 64 If the data subject requests access to processing information and this is to be provided orally, do you verify the individual's identity by other means first?
 7.10 Have you reviewed all existing data subject request processes and timeframes and updated them to comply with the new deadlines and GDPR timeframes?
 7.11 12, 15 59, 63 Do you have dedicated procedures for handling subject access requests and request refusals?
-8 DA ATA SUBJ TTTC 0.
-DA ECT RIG - - NO ARTIC LE RECIT AL REQUIREMENT YE S NO N/A AUDITORS NOTES REVIEW DATE ARTIC RECIT REQUIREMENT Where a data subject exercises their Right of Access, do you ensure that they are provided with: - NO N/A AUDITORS NOTES NO ARTIC LE RECIT AL REQUIREMENT Where a data subject exercises their Right of Access, do you ensure that they are provided with: - • The purposes of the processing?
-NO N/A AUDITORS NOTES NO ARTIC LE RECIT AL REQUIREMENT Where a data subject exercises their Right of Access, do you ensure that they are provided with: - NO N/A AUDITORS NOTES NO ARTIC LE RECIT AL REQUIREMENT Where a data subject exercises their Right of Access, do you ensure that they are provided with: - • The purposes of the processing?
-NO N/A AUDITORS NOTES NO ARTIC LE RECIT AL REQUIREMENT Where a data subject exercises their Right of Access, do you ensure that they are provided with: - • The purposes of the processing? • The purposes of the processing? • The categories of personal data concerned • The recipients or categories of recipient to whom the NO N/A AUDITORS NOTES
+8. DA ATA SUBJ ECT RIG HTS NO ARTIC RECIT REQUIREMENT YE NO N/A AUDITORS NOTES REVIEW LE AL KEQUIKENIENI S DATE 8.1 Where a data subject exercises their Right of Access, do you ensure that they are provided with: - DATE 8.1 LE AL Where a data subject exercises their Right of Access, do you DATE 8.1 LE AL Where a data subject exercises their Right of Access, do you ensure that they are provided with: - DATE 8.1 LE AL Where a data subject exercises their Right of Access, do you ensure that they are provided with: - The purposes of the processing?
+DATE 8.1 LE AL Where a data subject exercises their Right of Access, do you ensure that they are provided with: - The purposes of the processing?
+The categories of personal data concerned The recipients or categories of recipient to whom the DATE